What is Capital Structure?

 #1 – Equity Share Capital

-- Retained earnings are nothing but an accumulation of profits over the years.
-In the case of liquidationLiquidationLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
-The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order. of the entity, the equity shareholders will be the last people to be paid.
+- Retained earnings are nothing but an accumulation of profitsProfitsProfit refers to the earnings that an individual or business takes home after all the costs are paid.
+In economics, the term is associated with monetary gains. over the years.
+In the entity’s liquidationLiquidationLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
+The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order., the equity shareholders will be the last people to be paid.

 #2 – Debt